quizbowl/collegecalendar/README.md

 `ebol`        | Is the set participating in EBOL     | `no` `packetsurl`  | URL to packets on archive            | `https://collegiate.quizbowlpackets.com/2048/`

 Dates may be `TBD`.
-If `speculative` is non-empty, the value for `firstmirror` will be interpreted as freeform text instead of a date, allowing for provisional detail when the date is not exactly known (e.g. `"either 2/3 or 2/4"`, `"likely 11/20"`).
+If `speculative` is non-empty, the value for `firstmirror` will be interpreted as freeform text instead of a date, allowing for provisional detail when the date is not exactly known (e.g. `"late February"`, `"either 2/3 or 2/4"`, `"likely 11/20"`).

 In general, blank values are used when reliable information does not yet exist.
 The value for `clear` can be a future date if it is strongly assumed, but should later be changed to match the actual date when the set became clear.